kyleam/bog/README.md

 Many Bog functions take the citekey from the notes.
 If the point is on a citekey (like "another1999study" above), then that citekey will be used.
-Otherwise, the citekey will be taken from the first parent heading that is a study (if that makes sense for the given function).
+If this fails, many functions will try to take the citekey from the first parent heading that is a study heading.
 -   `bog-find-citekey-file`

     Open an associated file for a citekey.